History of Heath Ledger in Timeline

 2004: Denial of Spitting Allegations

-In 2004, Heath Ledger strongly denied press reports alleging that he spat at journalists on the Sydney set of the film "Candy".
+In 2004, Heath Ledger denied press reports that he or his relatives spat at journalists on the Sydney set of the film Candy, marking a turbulent period with the Australian press.

 October 2005: Birth of Daughter Matilda Rose Ledger